topherchris420/mythos-weave-atlas/README.md

-# MythOS - Archetypal Narrative Operating System
+# (Hidden) MythOS - Archetypal Narrative Operating System

-Navigate the archetypal landscape of your soul through symbolic narrative mapping and transform your lived experiences into an evolving mythological structure.
+Navigate the archetypal landscape of your soul behind the news articles through symbolic narrative mapping and transform your lived experiences into an evolving mythological structure.

 ## 🌟 Features